 The best Sour Cream Chicken Enchiladas!
 Corn tortillas are stuffed with a creamy, cheesy filling and topped with buttery enchilada sauce and even more cheese!
-Scroll down for an easy video tutorial.

 When I started cooking in college, Enchiladas were one of the first things I learned how to make.

 They weren’t authentic by any stretch of the imagination: They were enchiladas with cream of chicken soup, green chiles, and not a drop of enchilada sauce (but still tasty).

 Luckily, over the years I learned how good chicken enchiladas can actually be, so you can bypass all my missteps and just eat the food.